-The GreenScreen CertifiedTM Standard for Firefighting Foam: Class B Foam Concentrates and Class A&B Wetting Agents is for evaluation of firefighting water additives used for NFPA Class B fires.
+The GreenScreen CertifiedTM Standard for Firefighting Foam: Class A Foam Concentrates, Class B Foam Concentrates, Class A Wetting Agents, Class A&B Wetting Agents is for evaluation of firefighting water additives used for NFPA Class A and B fires.
 This standard provides the means for manufacturers to communicate their use of safer chemicals per the GreenScreen® for Safer Chemicals hazard assessment method.
-GreenScreen Certified ensures value, usability, and relevance for industry profes-sionals wanting to excel in offering firefighting products made with chemicals that are safer for human health and the environment.
+GreenScreen Certified ensures value, usability, and relevance for industry professionals wanting to excel in offering safer chemical formulations used in product manufacturing.